 While ideal for general purpose web conferencing involving a large panel of speakers, you won’t get it better than Zoom for free webinar hosting.

-Price: Free for personal meetings with a time limit of 40 minutes (you can host up to 100 participants).
+Price: Free for personal meetings with a time limit of 40 minutes and hosting up to 100 participants).
 Its Pro Plan costs $14.99 per month per host.
-The costs for Business and Enterprise Plans can skyrocket dramatically.
+The costs for business and enterprise plans can skyrocket dramatically.

 Zoom has made a huge news splash during the pandemic with an explosion in its usage and surge in its valuation.
 Its users include educators at universities to even informal social gatherings between people.

 But can it serve as a dedicated webinar service for organizations and creative entrepreneurs?
-While you won’t get any marketing features with the webinar conferencing software, it’s Free solution lets you host up to 100 participants for up to 40 minutes of meetings.
-You can conduct Q&As, polls, and let your attendees engage through live chat during your event.
+While you won’t get any marketing features with the webinar conferencing software, the free solution lets you host up to 100 participants for up to 40 minutes of meetings.
+During your event, it’s possible to conduct Q&As, polls, and let your attendees engage through live chat.

-It’s a robust tool for live webinar hosting and allows you to add up to 50 panelists.
-You can share your screen, provide text captions for hard-of-hearing audiences, and customize the presentation style of your webinar.
+It’s a robust tool for live webinar hosting and allows you to add up to 50 panelists, share your screen, provide text captions for hard-of-hearing audiences, and customize the presentation style of your webinar.
 Best of all, the Zoom interface lets you stream live to YouTube and Facebook.

 Zoom is a great fit for creators and businesses that want to dip their toes into online events.
 As its name is ubiquitous, even audiences not versed with technology won’t mind jumping on a Zoom conference with you.